gabehollombe-aws/step-functions-workshop/website/content/30_setting_up_our_services/20_creating_account_app_service.md

 - Install the AWS SAM CLI, initialize a new project, and install a few dependencies from NPM

 - Download a first version of our Account Applications service written in the AWS SAM framework (instead of creating a lot of initial files by hand), comprised of several AWS Lambda functions and an Amazon Dynamo DB table to store system state.
 We'll use Node.js as the language for all of the Lambda functions in this workshop.
 If you're not comfortable with Node.JS or JavaScript, don't worry; the code is really simple and you should be able to follow along without any issues.

+- Download a simple Data Checking service which we can use as part of our orchestration to simulate checking account application information for things like valid names and addresses.

 ### Make these changes